c0rdurb0y/normalization-sort/readme.md

 ## Example
-The `main` function in `main.cpp` demonstrates the use of the Normalization Sort algorithm with different data distributions.
+The `main` function in `normalizationSort.cpp` demonstrates the use of the Normalization Sort algorithm with different data distributions.
 It includes timing the sorting process to measure performance.

 ## Data Generation
 The program generates datasets of specified sizes using different distributions.
 Modify the parameters in the `main` function to test with different sizes and distribution characteristics.